diacode/diacode-website/source/blog/2016-01-27-trello-clone-with-phoenix-and-react-pt-7.html.markdown

 ```

 The main reason for storing them in the state is because we are going to need them in many
-places so having them in the state makes them accessible to components through
+places so having them in the state makes them available to components through
 their `props`.

 Now that the user is authenticated, connected to the socket and joined to his channel,